Opportunities *See right menu for our current volunteer vacancies!*

 Previous volunteers have gone on to work at Forum for the Future, Greenpeace, CAT, Dulas Engineering, further study, to manage Anaerobic Digestion plants at Marmite, run eco-teams for Global Action Plan and work in marine conservation and gardening projects.

-£1000 covers all volunteers costs, including travel expenses, a free hot lunch every day, safety equipment, tools and a place on two CAT short courses.
+£1000 contributes towards a volunteer's costs, including travel expenses, a free hot lunch every day, safety equipment, tools and a place on two CAT short training courses.

 - Yes!
 I'd like to make a donation to CAT and help volunteers

 - Yes!
 I’d like to sponsor a whole placement and receive reports from my volunteer.
-Contact Chris Moreton to find out more about the scheme.
+Contact Sally Carr on to find out more about the scheme.

 Thoughts of previous volunteers:

-‘ I had a fantastic winter living on site as a volunteer in the CAT information dept. It was a brilliant working and learning environment where I was surrounded by real experts in the fields of renewable energy, energy efficiency, green building, waste management and organic gardening.
+‘ I had a fantastic winter as a volunteer in the CAT information dept. It was a brilliant working and learning environment where I was surrounded by real experts in the fields of renewable energy, energy efficiency, green building, waste management and organic gardening.
 I am now continuing with energy efficiency advice working at the Centre for Sustainability in Bristol where I am using and building on the information I learnt at CAT every day!’
-Louise Rutterford Summer 05-06 Information Volunteer
+Louise Rutterford, Information Volunteer

-‘ Living in the community was a really good experience.
-I especially liked the bulk food orders for reducing packaging.
-I also thought that the accommodation was really good and the chance to live with a wood burner was really eye opening.
-Constant debate kept the community constantly improving.
-The experience of coming to CAT was made better by getting to live with a really great group of people that really strive to live sustainably.’
-Richard Bridle Winter 05-06 Engineering Volunteer
+‘ The experience of coming to CAT was made better by getting to live with a really great group of people that really strive to live sustainably.’
+Richard Bridle Winter Engineering Volunteer

 CAT appreciates the generous support of WCVA and the Welsh Assembly Government with its long term volunteer programme.